Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": Introduction

-\textbf{Takeaway:} Our benchmarks reveal that HNSW can be significantly optimized for modern high-dimensional embedding workloads.
-In particular, our implementation saves roughly $38\%$ of peak memory consumption compared to \texttt{hnswlib} (and sizable further headroom is likely).
+\textbf{Practical implications:} Our benchmarks reveal that HNSW can be significantly optimized for modern high-dimensional embedding workloads.
+For instance, as we show in Table~\ref{tab:datasets-memory} in the appendix, our implementation saves roughly $38\%$ and $39\%$ of peak memory consumption during index construction on two Big-ANN benchmark datasets compared to \texttt{hnswlib} (and sizable further headroom is likely).
 Our results confirm the folklore of the similarity search community, conclusively demonstrating that we can remove the hierarchy on high-dimensional inputs with impunity.